Matabeleland: First Matabele War

+1893 illustration of the Battle of the Shangani by Richard Caton Woodville Jr.

 The first decisive battle was fought on 1 November 1893, when a laager was attacked on open ground near the Bembesi River by Imbizo and Ingubo regiments.
-The laager consisted of 670 British soldiers, 400 of whom were mounted along with a small force of native allies, and fought off the Imbizo and Ingubo forces, which were considered by Sir John Willoughby to number 1,700 warriors in all.
+The laager consisted of 670 men of the British South Africa Police (BSAC), 400 of whom were mounted along with a small force of native allies, and fought off the Imbizo and Ingubo forces, which were considered by Sir John Willoughby to number 1,700 warriors in all.
 The laager had with it small artillery: 5 Maxim guns, 2 seven-pounders, 1 Gardner gun, and 1 Hotchkiss gun.
 The Maxim machine guns took center stage and decimated the native force at the Battle of the Shangani.

-Although Lobengula's forces totaled 8,000 spearmen and 2,000 riflemen, versus fewer than 700 soldiers of the British South Africa Police, the Ndebele warriors were not equipped to match the British machine guns.
+Although Lobengula's forces totaled 8,000 spearmen and 2,000 riflemen, versus fewer than 700 BSAC troops, the Ndebele warriors were unable to counter modern weaponry.
 Leander Starr Jameson sent his troops to Bulawayo to try to capture Lobengula, but the king escaped and left Bulawayo in ruins behind him.

-An attempt to bring the king and his forces to submit led to the disaster of the Shangani Patrol when a Ndebele Impi defeated a British South Africa Company patrol led by Major Allan Wilson at the Shangani river in December 1893.
+An attempt to bring the king and his forces to submit led to the disaster of the Shangani Patrol when a Ndebele Impi overwhelmed a British South Africa Company patrol led by Major Allan Wilson at the Shangani river in December 1893.
 Except for Frederick Russell Burnham and two other scouts sent for reinforcements, the detachment was surrounded and wiped out.
 This incident had a lasting influence on Matabeleland nationalism and spirit of resistance and the colonists who died in this battle are buried at Matobo Hills along with Jameson and Cecil Rhodes.
 In white Rhodesian history, Wilson's battle takes on the status of General Custer's stand at Little Big Horn in the United States.
 The Matabele fighters honoured the dead men with a salute to their bravery in battle and reportedly told the king, "They were men of men and their fathers were men before them."
 Lobengula died in January 1894, under mysterious circumstances; within a few short months the British South Africa Company controlled Matabeleland, and white settlers continued to arrive.